erlerobot/erle_gitbook_unixintroduction/tutorial_9/README.md

 We are going to familiarize with the *vim* text editor by doing some practical examples.For now on, we are *working with erlerobot*.

-First, go to erle home and create a directory, where we are going to save the files.
+First, go to erle home and create a directory, called *linuxpractice*, where we are going to save the files.
 Create and open with *vim* a .txt file, using `vi`.

 ![vim1](img9/1vim.jpg)